zowe/zowe-explorer-vscode/.github/PULL_REQUEST_TEMPLATE.md

 **General**

 - [ ] I have read the [CONTRIBUTOR GUIDANCE](https://github.com/zowe/zowe-explorer-vscode/wiki/Best-Practices:-Contributor-Guidance) wiki
-- [ ] PR title follows the [Conventional Commits Guidelines](https://www.conventionalcommits.org/en/v1.0.0/)
-- [ ] PR description is included
 - [ ] All PR dependencies have been merged and published (if applicable)
-- [ ] All checks have passed (DCO, Codecov, SonarCloud)
+- [ ] A GIF or screenshot is included in the PR for visual changes

 **Testing**

+- [ ] There is coverage for the code that I have added
 - [ ] I have added new test cases and they are passing
-- [ ] There is pre-existing coverage for the code that I have added
 - [ ] I have manually tested the changes

 **Publishing**

-- [ ] I have added documentation (if applicable)
+- [ ] I have added developer documentation (if applicable)
-- [ ] A GIF or screenshot is included in the PR for visual changes
-  - [ ] (optional) the GIF/screenshot with the new behavior should be added to Zowe Docs
+- [ ] Documentation should be added to Zowe Docs
-- [ ] These changes may need ported to the appropriate branches (e.g., `next` or a previous LTS branch)
+- [ ] These changes may need ported to the appropriate branches (list here):

 ## Further comments